Kelso, Washington: History

-The Allen Street Bridge disaster occurred on January 3, 1923 in Kelso.
+The Allen Street Bridge disaster occurred on January 3, 1923, in Kelso.
 As of 2024, the event is recognized as the deadliest bridge disaster in the state.
 The wooden drawbridge collapsed under a combination of high, rushing waters of the Cowlitz River, a log jam, and the poor condition of the overpass.
 The disaster happened during the end of work day, and 17 people were formally listed as having died due to the event.
+Also that year, Robert Alexander Long founded the lumber company town of Longview across the Cowlitz River from Kelso.
+Kelso wanted both towns to merge, but when Long declined, a rivalry grew between them.

+In 1941, Kelso obtained the Kelso-Longview Regional Airport.
+Moulton Taylor, who grew up in Kelso, invented some of the first flying cars and lived nearby in Longview.
 In 1947, two military officers who were investigating the Maury Island incident (a UFO hoax) died when their plane crashed in southeast Kelso.
+In 1966, Vern Salsbury built a 600-foot wooden track for a skateboard park in West Kelso, creating the first skateboard park in the U.S. It closed two years later when its admission was not enough to cover its costs.

 On May 18, 1980, being only 24 mi away, Kelso residents experienced the shock wave caused by the eruption of Mount St. Helens.
 Called the largest volcanic eruption in historic times in the contiguous United States, Kelso received large amounts of volcanic ash through the air and from the massive mudflow caused by the eruption transported by the Toutle and Cowlitz Rivers.
 Many areas of the city, including the Three Rivers Golf Course are built on volcanic ash dredged from the Cowlitz River by inmates in state custody and volunteers.

 In March 1998, the Aldercrest-Banyon landslide began shifting the foundations of 64 homes and local infrastructure in the east Kelso neighborhood of Aldercrest.
 Eventually, 129 houses were destroyed by this slow-moving landslide.
 Investigation showed that these houses had been built on top of an ancient active landslide area, and three straight years of higher-than-average rains set the earth into motion.